tristanpenman/yolo-rknn/README.md

 ## Custom Dataset

-Our goal is to construct a custom dataset that can be used to train a model for our own object detection task.
+Our goal now is to construct a custom dataset that can be used to train a model for our own object detection task.
 The most straightforward way to do this is to find a dataset that is in YOLO Annotation Format already.

 Alternatively, we can construct one ourselves!
 To do this, we need to prepare a set of example images and object annotations in a YOLO-compatible format.
+The high level steps are described below.

 ### YOLO Annotation Format

 The YOLOv5 annotation format is relatively simple.
-It assumes that each image has a corresponding .txt file with one line per object:
+It assumes that each image has a corresponding .txt file, with one line per object that is labelled in the image:
 ```
 <class_id> <x_center> <y_center> <width> <height>
 ```

-There are no headers or image paths inside the .txt files.
-Each class is referred to by an integer (i.e. its class ID).
-All coordinates are normalized to range between 0.0 and 1.0.
+There are no headers or image paths inside these annotation .txt files.
+Each class is referred to by an integer (i.e. its class ID), and all coordinates are normalized to range between 0.0 and 1.0.
+This is illustrated below:

 ```
   0                 1